Saturday, October 26, 2024

 And if it so be that they will not believe these things, then shall the greater things be withheld from them, unto their condemnation” (3 Nephi 26:9-10 emphasis added).

-In other words, the Book of Mormon was intended to come forth as a test to the latter-day Gentiles.
+In other words, the Book of Mormon was intended to come forth as a test to the latter-day Gentiles, especially the Ephraimite Gentiles.
 If they embraced its message, they would receive greater light and knowledge.
 If their unbelief and false traditions led them to harden their hearts against its words, they would come under condemnation.

 This clearly puts the burden on each of us to either embrace its message or harden our hearts against its words.
-The test is not whether we believe in the origin of the book, but whether we believe its words.
+The test is not whether we believe in the origin of the book, but whether we believe the words in the book!

 This is a fulfillment of the prophecy by the Savior that those who do not believe the words in the book, will be under condemnation.